brandur.org

 // TModel before TRenderable, but it's like this for a good reason.
 Type

-// parameters that can be inferred can be omitted, and although use of this
+// parameters that can be inferred can be omitted, and in general use of Render

-func Render[TLoadBundle any, TRenderable Renderable[TLoadBundle, TModel, TRenderable], TModel any](
+func Render[TRenderable Renderable[TLoadBundle, TModel, TRenderable], TLoadBundle any, TModel any](

 ctx context.Context, e db.Executor, baseParams *pbaseparam.BaseParams, model TModel,